pemmasanikrishna/SikuliX2/README.md

  - **[IntelliJ IDEA CE](https://www.jetbrains.com/idea/)** for Java and everything else
  - **[PyCharm CE](https://www.jetbrains.com/pycharm/)** for special Jython/Python stuff
  - **[RubyMine](https://www.jetbrains.com/ruby/)** for special JRuby/Ruby stuff (special license for OpenSource projects)

+Be aware for development and testing
+---

+ - the so called folder `SikulixAppData`, where SikuliX specific stuff is stored once per machine, for SikuliX2 now is `SikulixAppData/SX2` to allow the parallel usage of SikuliX1 and SikuliX2 on the same machine.